ColleSerre/SchoolArchives/English/The Tempest.md

 Activity page 14:

 a.
 I, thus neglected worldly ends
-b. all dedicated to closeness
+b. all dedicated to closeness and the bettering of my mind
 c.
 With all that which, but by being so retired, O'er-prized all popular rate
 d. in my false brother awaked an evil nature
 e.
 A falsehood, in its contrary as great as my trust was- which had indeed no limit, a confidence sans bound.
 f.
 Not only what my revenue yielded, but what my power might else exact
 g.
 To credit his own lie - he did believe he was indeed Duke
 h.
 Hence his ambition growing
 i.
-To have no
+To have no screen between this part he played
+j.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxMjg5NTQ1LC01NzI4MTQ4MjYsLTE2Mz
+eyJoaXN0b3J5IjpbODQwNTQ5NTM3LC01NzI4MTQ4MjYsLTE2Mz
 IwNDg4NjcsLTE1MDE2MTMyODAsLTU2ODkwMDY0MF19
 -->